Capital expenditure and portfolio

 Cash capital expenditure

-Cash capital expenditure in 2021 was $5,767 million, compared with $4,301 million in 2020.
-The increase was mainly due to growth in our Renewables and Energy Solutions businesses.
-Our cash capital expenditure is expected to be around $8 billion in 2022.
+Cash capital expenditure in 2022 was $4,265 million, compared with $3,502 million in 2021.
+The increase was mainly due to investment in the North Field East expansion project in Qatar.
+Our cash capital expenditure is expected to be around $5 billion in 2023.

 Portfolio and business development